 On January 10, 2019, the Bank entered into a long-term loyalty program agreement (the "Loyalty Agreement") with Air Canada.
-Under the terms of the Loyalty Agreement, the Bank will be the primary credit card issuer for Air Canada's new loyalty program when it launches in 2020 through to 2030.
+Under the terms of the Loyalty Agreement, the Bank will be the primary credit card issuer for Air Canada's new loyalty program which launched in November 2020 through to 2030, subject to extension under certain circumstances.
 The Loyalty Agreement was entered into in conjunction with Air Canada's acquisition of Aimia Canada Inc., which previously operated the Aeroplan loyalty business, for an aggregate purchase price of \$450 million in cash and the assumption of approximately \$1.9 billion of Aeroplan Miles liability.

-On November 25, 2019, the Bank announced its support for the acquisition of TD Ameritrade, of which the Bank is a major shareholder, by The Charles Schwab Corporation ("Schwab") through a definitive agreement announced by those companies (the "Transaction").
-Under the terms of the Transaction, all TD Ameritrade shareholders, including the Bank, will exchange each TD Ameritrade share they own for 1.0837 shares of Schwab.
-As a result, the Bank will exchange its approximate 43% ownership in TD Ameritrade for an approximate 13.4% stake in Schwab, consisting of up to 9.9% voting common shares and the remainder in non-voting common shares, convertible upon transfer to a third party.
+On October 6, 2020, The Charles Schwab Corporation ("Schwab") completed its acquisition of TD Ameritrade Holding Corporation ("TD Ameritrade"), of which the Bank was a major shareholder (the "Schwab transaction").
+Upon closing, the Bank exchanged its approximate 43% ownership in TD Ameritrade for an approximate 13.5% stake in Schwab, consisting of 9.9% voting common shares and the remainder in non-voting common shares, convertible into voting common shares upon transfer to a third party.